millisami/docker-base/README.md

 This Dockerfile builds:

-* Ruby 2.1.2 installed from Brightbox ruby apt and bundler gem
+* Ruby 2.1.2 installed using ruby-build and bundler gem
 * Postgres 9.3 client and development headers
 * Git
 * Nodejs